opentalk-mirrors/recorder/docs/admin/configuration/recorder.md

 # Recorder

-The OpenTalk Recorder is capable of streaming into different sinks.
+The {{ product_name }} Recorder is capable of streaming into different sinks.
 A sink can be a `WebM file`, `Display`, or `RTMP stream`.
 The `Display` can be toggled for debug purpose in the settings.
 The `WebM file` and `RTMP stream` will be configured from the signaling to the `Controller`.

 ## Configuration